Pack burro racing

-Pack burro racing is a sport in Colorado that is rooted in the state's mining history.
+Pack burro racing is a sport in Colorado, Arizona, California, and New Mexico that is rooted in the various western states' mining histories.
 In the early days of the mining industry in Colorado, miners would take donkeys (burros in Spanish) through the mountains of Colorado while prospecting.
 Because the burros were carrying supplies, the miners could not ride the animals and so they would walk, leading the donkey.
-Burro races are held throughout small towns in Colorado to commemorate the miners and their burros.
+Burro races are held throughout small towns in Colorado, Arizona, California, and New Mexico to commemorate the miners and their burros.
 In 2012, pack burro racing was recognized as the official "summer heritage sport" in Colorado.

+History

 Legend holds that the races trace back to an incident in which two miners, finding gold at the same location simultaneously, raced each other to the claims office.
 Because the burros were too small or loaded to carry their owners, the miners were forced to run, leading the burros.

+The earliest official race took place in 1949, organized by the towns of Leadville and Fairplay.
+In 2012, burro racing was designated as an official "summer heritage sport" by the Colorado government.

 Format

 In a typical burro race, a runner and a burro travel a prescribed course together, with the runner leading the burro on a rope.
 Riding the burro is not allowed, though the human may carry the burro.
 The burro must be on a lead rope, which is limited to 15 ft.
 Runners must maintain control of their animals at all times.
-Burros must also carry a pack saddle with 33 pounds (15 kilograms) of traditional mining gear, which must include a pick, gold pan, and shovel.
-Runners may also include other gear in their pack saddles, such as windbreakers, water, food, etc., but the surplus gear cannot be counted in the 33 lb.
-Cruelty to the burro is prohibited and racing officials may have burros examined by a veterinarian after the race.
+Burros were formerly required to carry a pack saddle with 33 pounds (15 kilograms) of traditional mining gear, which must include a pick, gold pan, and shovel.
+The weight requirement has since been lifted, however, the mining paraphernalia of a pick, gold pan, and shovel are still required to be carried on the pack saddle or in panniers.
+Runners may also include other gear in their pack saddles, such as windbreakers, water, food, etc. Cruelty to the burro is prohibited and racing officials may have burros examined by a veterinarian after the race.